CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-credentials.md

 informed about these errors.

-However, if you do not hand over the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and als sends back DSN messages to your envelope address when anything goes wrong.
+However, if you do not hand over the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and sends back DSN messages to your envelope address when anything goes wrong.
 If you inject mails using a traditional email client like Thunderbird or Outlook, we recommend not to enable bounce handling, because you probably want to receive